TheRedBrain/another-combat-overhaul/README.md

 Food adds 1 fullness by default, exceptions can be added via the server config.

-Eating food will heal its previous saturation / 2, but at least 1 health or half a heart.
+Eating food will heal its previous saturation / 2, but at least 1 health (half a heart).

 This ensured that food items added by other mods are compatible out of the box.